-To provide the structure for a pupil-centred process that engages pupil, family, school and other professionals in planning for and implementing high quality, needs led provision that is consistent across the school.
-This is to ensure that all of our pupils are able to access the same opportunities for learning and social development achieving maximum progress, fulfilling their potential and promoting their wellbeing.
+To provide the structure for a pupil-centred process that engages pupil, family, school, and other professionals in planning for and implementing high quality, needs led provision that is consistent across the school.
+This is to ensure that all our pupils can access the same opportunities for learning and social development achieving maximum progress, fulfilling their potential and promoting their wellbeing.